Creating a Validator Mapping File

 - Purpose: A fallback numeric ID to use if the

-center_id_fieldis not provided in the mapping, or if the column is empty for a given row. - Format: An integer.
+center_id_fieldis not provided in the mapping, or if the column is empty for a given row.
+Thecenter_id = 1isUnknownin IDhub. - Format: An integer.

 - Purpose: To list any columns from your source CSV that are needed for validation (like

-consortium_id) but should not be loaded into the final data table itself.
+consortium_id) but should not be loaded into the final sample table itself.
 This prevents metadata used for mapping from being incorrectly inserted as data. - Format: A list of strings.

 - Example: